mayiming24/Empirical-conditional-center-outward-quantile/README.md

 Details abut the files:

 Center_Outward_Quantile_Regression.Rmd  shows how to compute empirical quantile regression, where  includes three weight generation methods of kNN, kernel and random forest.
 We provide images and numerical metrics to demonstrate experimental results.
-We recommend using matlab to draw the regression tube after saving the data (matlab has stronger 3D drawing ability and tubeplot.m is the drawing file). mul_forest_x_3000_200_2.RData is the R worspace  when $n=3000,B=200$ and $m=2$.
+We recommend using matlab to draw the regression tube after saving the data (matlab has stronger 3D drawing ability ). mul_forest_x_3000_200_2.RData is the R worspace  when $n=3000,B=200$ and $m=2$. tubeplot.m is the drawing file and folder tubedata includes the quantile regression data.